Sensors#

 rotation#

-The rotation block returns how much the Hornet has turned since it started.
+The rotation block returns how many degrees the drone has turned since it started.
 It adds up all turns and returns the total in degrees: positive for clockwise, negative for counterclockwise.

 (rotation in degrees)